Steffield/NYT-search--svg-practice/README.md

-# NYT-search--svg-practice
+# NYT-Search--Svg-Animation-Practice

-Practice SVG animation with older new york times search application
+Practice SVG animation in a simple New York Times search application.

 ## Table of Content